-- 3.1 In accordance with the Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019 any authority that receives a contribution from development through section 106 planning obligations must prepare an infrastructure funding statement and this includes county councils. - 3.2 Infrastructure funding statements must cover the previous financial year from 1 April to 31 March (referred to as 'the reported year') (note this is different to the tax year which runs from 6 April to 5 April) and the local authority should publish such a statement no later than 31 December in each calendar year. - 3.3 The infrastructure funding statement must set out the amount of planning obligation expenditure where funds have been allocated.
-Allocated means a decision has been made by the local authority to commit funds to a particular item of infrastructure or project. - 3.4 It is recommended that authorities report on the delivery and provision of infrastructure, where they are able to do so.
+- 3.1 In accordance with the Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019 any authority that receives a contribution from development through section 106 planning obligations must prepare an infrastructure funding statement, which include county councils. - 3.2 Infrastructure Funding Statements must cover the previous financial year from 1 April to 31 March (referred to as 'the reported year') (note this is different to the tax year which runs from 6 April to 5 April) and the local authority should publish such a statement no later than 31 December in each calendar year. - 3.3 The Infrastructure Funding Statement must set out the amount of planning obligation expenditure where funds have been allocated.
+Allocated means a decision has been made by the local authority to commit funds to a particular item of infrastructure or project. - 3.4 It is recommended that the authorities report on the delivery and provision of infrastructure, where they are able to do so.
 This is to give communities a better understanding of how developer contributions have been used to deliver infrastructure in their area.

-- 3.5 A synopsis of what is provided within the Authority's IFS is detailed below and a chart of Regulation 121a Schedule 3 has also been provided in Appendix C for a more detailed summary.
-The IFS applies to the period 1st April 2021 31st March 2022: - A summary of the total amount of contributions secured by s106 agreements and the specific breakdown of each type of contribution; - \$106 contributions paid to the Local Authority; - Unallocated contributions received, with a detailed breakdown in health contributions requested by the LLR ICB (formerly the CCG) as requested by Members: - A summary of non-monetary contributions secured by s106 agreements; - Allocated amounts that remain unspent; - Amount spent or transferred; - Allocated amounts unspent by infrastructure type; - Amounts spent by the Borough via s106 agreements by infrastructure type; - Details of infrastructure/ projects delivered within the Borough (where, what on and how much spent); - Details of monies received and spent on monitoring of obligation; - Amount of long term open space maintenance contributions and commuted sums received and held. - 3.6 There are 3 main categories to the tables which are: - Secured s106 Contributions (financial and non-monetary on behalf of others and HBBC - Received / Available / Allocated s106 contributions (financial and nonmonetary on behalf of others and HBBC - Spent s106 contributions (on behalf of others and HBBC)
+- 3.5 A synopsis of what is provided within the Authority's Infrastructure Funding Statement (IFS) is detailed below. - A summary of the total amount of contributions secured by s106 agreements and the specific breakdown of each type of contribution. - \$106 contributions paid to the Local Authority. - Unallocated contributions received, with a detailed breakdown in health contributions requested by the LLR ICB (formerly the CCG) as requested by Members. - A summary of non-monetary contributions secured by s106 agreements. - Allocated amounts that remain unspent. - Amount spent or transferred. - Allocated amounts unspent by infrastructure type. - Amounts spent by the Borough via s106 agreements by infrastructure type. - Details of infrastructure/ projects delivered within the Borough (where, what on and how much spent); - Details of monies received and spent on monitoring of obligations. - Amount of long-term open space maintenance contributions and commuted sums received and held. - 3.6 There are three main categories to the tables which are set out below (1,2 & 3): - Secured s106 Contributions (financial and non-monetary on behalf of others and HBBC (Category 1) - 2.
+Received / Available / Allocated s106 contributions (financial and non-monetary on behalf of others and HBBC Category 2) - 3.
+Spent s106 contributions (on behalf of others and HBBC) (Category 3)

-Table 1 & Table 4 detail secured contributions for the reporting year
+Table 1 & Table 4 detail secured contributions for the reporting year (Category 1)

-Table 2 & Table 5 details received financial contributions and s106 contributions received and allocated to a team / project within the Authority but not spent in the reporting year
+Table 2 & Table 5 details received financial contributions and s106 contributions received and allocated to a team / project within the Authority but not spent in the reporting year (Category 2)

-Table 3 & Table 8 details unspent financial contributions and are available to spend for others and the Authority as of 31st March of the reporting year together with s106 financial contributions returned for the reporting year
+Table 3 & Table 8 details unspent financial contributions and are available to spend for others and the Authority as of 31st March of the reporting year together with any s106 financial contributions returned for the reporting year (Category 2)

-Table 6, Table 7 & Table 9 details contributions spent or transferred in the reporting year and a summary of what the contributions were spent on for others and internally by the Authority
+Table 6, Table 7 & Table 9 details of contributions spent or transferred in the reporting year; together with the project where they used those contributions towards by others and internally by the Authority.
+(Category 3)